 Of course we haven’t had much sleep, because the flat bed means that no matter how careful the driver is, the natural curves and bends of the road mean we have been rolling backwards and forwards all night.
 I’m pretty sure they call them VIP buses here, rather than sleeper buses…

-Vientiane’s Bus Station.
+Where is Vientiane’s Bus Station?
 Not Central.